-- 1. Taxable dividend distributions from life insurance contracts are reported on Form 1099-R, Distributions From Pensions, Annuities, Retirement or Profit-Sharing Plans, IRAs, Insurance Contracts, etc. - 2.
-Exempt-interest dividends from regulated investment companies retain their tax-exempt status, but after December 31, 2005, are reported on Form 1099-INT, Interest Income (see section 852(b)(5)).
+1. Taxable dividend distributions from life insurance contracts and employee stock ownership plans are reported on Form 1099-R, Distributions From Pensions, Annuities, Retirement or Profit-Sharing Plans, IRAs, Insurance Contracts, etc. 2.
+Exempt-interest dividends from regulated investment companies retain their tax-exempt status, but are reported on Form 1099-INT, Interest Income (see section 852(b)(5)).

 3. Substitute payments in lieu of dividends.
-For payments received by a broker on behalf of a customer in lieu of dividends as a result of a loan of a customer's securities, see box 8 in the 2008 Instructions for Form 1099-MISC.
+For payments received by a broker on behalf of a customer in lieu of dividends as a result of a loan of a customer's securities, see the instructions for box 8 in the 2009 Instructions for Form 1099-MISC.

 Substitute payments in lieu of dividends may be reported on a composite statement to the recipient with Form 1099-DIV.
 See Pub.
-1179, General Rules and

-Specifications for Substitute Forms 1096, 1098, 1099, 5498, W-2G, and 1042-S.
+1179, General Rules and Specifications for Substitute Forms 1096, 1098, 1099, 3921, 3922, 5498, W-2G, and 1042-S.

-4. Payments made to certain payees including a corporation, tax-exempt organization, any IRA, U.S. agency, state, the District of Columbia, U.S. possession, or registered securities or commodities dealer.
+4. Payments made to certain payees including a corporation, tax-exempt organization, any IRA, Archer MSA, or health savings account (HSA), U.S. agency, state, the District of Columbia, U.S. possession, or registered securities or commodities dealer.

-Certain distributions commonly referred to as "dividends" are actually interest and are to be reported on Form 1099-INT.
-These include so-called "dividends"

-on deposit or on share accounts in cooperative banks, credit unions, domestic building and loan associations, domestic and federal savings and loan associations, and mutual savings banks.
+CAUTION Certain distributions commonly referred to as "dividends" are actually interest and are to be reported on Form 1099-INT.
+These include so-called "dividends" on depo unions, federal osit or on share accounts in cooperative banks, credit domestic building and loan associations, domestic and savings and loan associations, and mutual banks.